Rocky779/OncoKnowledgeAI/README.md

 ✅ LangChain RAG pipeline with GPT-4o-mini
 ✅ Sentiment analysis and motivational support
 ✅ Frontend development using React.js
-Plan on using AWS Cognita to add user authentication
+Plan on using AWS Cognito to add user authentication and store query results in DynamoDB

 ---